Seeed-Studio/wiki-documents/docs/Wio-terminal-BLE-introduction.md

 - Setup the Server UUID and MAC address on the code.
 - Upload the [**Client code**](https://github.com/Seeed-Studio/Seeed_Arduino_rpcBLE/blob/master/examples/BLE_client/BLE_client.ino) on the Wio terminal.

+### Client code snippet

-In the code, we need to put the UUID and characteristic UUID service of the server which you want to connect.
+In the code, we need to put the UUID and characteristic UUID service of the server which you want to connect that device.

 !!!note
-    If you do not konw the UUID of device, please go to the **nRF Connect APP** page.
+    If you do not konw the MAC address and UUID of device, please go to the **nRF Connect APP** page.

 ```cpp
 // The remote service we wish to connect to.